sjtrny/freelens/dataset/DATASET.md

 The command reports scores and timing but always exits successfully after a completed run.
 It is intentionally not part of pytest or CI.
 Use `--output results.json` to save a detailed result that can be compared between implementations.
-The current end-to-end benchmark only evaluates scorable images: reviewed empty images and images for which every present tag has a known message.
-It omits unreviewed images and images containing any null message because their decoded output cannot be compared completely.
+The current end-to-end benchmark evaluates reviewed images whose scorable tags all have known messages.
+It omits unreviewed images and images containing a scorable tag with a null message.
+Non-scorable tags are omitted from expected detector output.

 ## Evaluation Viewer